Recast Knowledge Base

 # pip install requests pandas

-# Set environment variable: export API_PAT=gr_your_token_here
+# Set as an environment variable: export API_PAT=gr_your_token_here

 import os